 Devil’s Golf Course is a quick stop down a short dirt road.
 This large area rock salt that was eroded by wind and water.
 It is called Devil’s Golf Course since it is said that only the devil could play on such a terrain.

 Badwater Basin is the lowest point in North America at 282 ft below sea level.
-A short half-mile walk from the parking lot will take you to the edge of the salt flats.
+A short, half-mile walk from the parking lot will take you to the edge of the salt flats.
 The salt flats have unique patterns formed by wind and water and span 200 square miles.
-Visiting Badwater Basin at sunset will be one of the highlights of your weekend in Death Valley.
+Visiting Badwater Basin at sunset was one of the highlights of our weekend in Death Valley.

-Visiting Zabriskie Point is one of the best things to do in Death Valley.
+Zabriskie Point is one of the tops things to do in Death Valley.
 This beautiful viewpoint of the golden badlands is a great spot for sunrise if you can wake up in time.
-If you would like to hike more during your weekend in Death Valley National Park you can hike from Zabriskie Point on Badlands Loop which is a 2.7 mile loop through the badlands.
+If you would like add additional hikes to your weekend in Death Valley National Park you can hike from Zabriskie Point on Badlands Loop which is a 2.7 mile loop through the badlands.

 Dante’s View is a beautiful viewpoint on top of the Black Mountains over 5,000 ft above Death Valley.
 The road to Dante’s View is 17 miles off the main road and offers great views throughout the drive.
 Since it is at a higher elevation it is at least 10 degrees cooler so make sure you have a jacket.
 There is a short path that you can follow to see more of the salt flats with the Panamint Mountains towering above them.

 Mesquite Flat Sand Dunes